kamsur/amos2025ss02-building-documentation-management-system/BitAndBeam/Instructions/Sprint5_Add DB Organization Entity to Schema and EF Core Model.md

 # Sprint 5: Add Organization Entity to Database Schema and EF Core Model

 ## Objective
-Add a new `Organization` entity to the BUILD.ING Document Management System, establish relationships to existing models, and update all relevant documentation and diagrams.
+Add a new `Organization` entity to the BitAndBeam Document Management System, establish relationships to existing models, and update all relevant documentation and diagrams.

 ---